Longport railway station: Services

 East Midlands Railway operate a limited service at the station on weekdays and Saturdays between Crewe and Newark Castle via Derby and Nottingham.
-The station is served by two trains per day to Crewe and three trains per day to Nottingham, of which two continue to Newark Castle.
+The station is served by one train per day to Crewe and two trains per day to Nottingham (3 on Saturdays), of which one continues to Newark Castle.

-On Sundays, East Midlands Railway operate all services at the station, with an hourly service between Crewe and Derby operating after approximately 14:00 only.
-No London Northwestern Railway or Northern Trains services call at the station on Sundays.
+On Sundays, London Northwestern Railway operate all services at the station, with an hourly service between Crewe and Stafford operating from 9am until 9pm towards Stafford and from 10am until around 10pm towards Crewe.
+No East Midlands Railway or Northern Trains services call at the station on Sundays.

 Avanti West Coast and CrossCountry services pass through the station but do not stop.